patrickjuchli/basic-ftp/README.md

 ## Error Handling

 Errors originating from a connection or described by a server response as well as timeouts will reject the associated Promise aka raise an exception.
 Use `try-catch` when using async-await or `catch()` when using Promises.
-The error will be described by an object literal depending on the type of error.
+The error will be described by an object depending on the type of error.

 ### Timeout